-ers, brokers, and architecturally ages sive in touting building permance and sustainability.
-Or one hand, this could be interpreted as a shift towards greater environmental responsibility.
+FT In recent years, real-estate developers, brokers, and architects, have been particularly aggressive in touting building performance and sustainability.
+On one hand, this could be interpreted as a shift towards greater environmental responsibility.
 Then again, as you mentioned earlier with regard to LEED, simply replacing one system, material, or part for a "greener" version is likely an ineffective and excessive approach.
 This is certainly a flawed design strategy.